-Mission Bay is one of San Diego's most popular outdoor destinations.
-It's more than just a body of water.
-It's a complex of waterfront parks, public beaches and grassy, palm-lined recreation paths strung along 27 miles of shoreline.
+Mission Bay is one of San Diego's most popular outdoor destinations, a complex of waterfront parks, public beaches and grassy, palm-lined recreation paths strung along 27 miles of shoreline.
 That size makes it the largest human-made aquatic park in the country.

-Mission Bay's shape is nearly square, and with land on all four sides.
+Mission Bay is nearly square-shaped, with land on all four sides.
 Water gets in through the Mission Bay Channel on the southwest corner.
 The western side is a narrow peninsula, with just one street running north and south along it.
 In the middle are Fiesta Island and Vacation Isle.
 You can reach both of them by road.

 Why You Should Go to Mission Bay